 Under some circumstances.

-Right now, right now, this uh president's at fault because we're not um in direct diplomacy with Iran, we're not in direct diplomacy with Syria.
+Right now, this president's at fault because we're not in direct diplomacy with Iran.

-When that happens, we don't isolate those countries, we isolate the United States of America.
+When that happens, we don't isolate those countries.

-Oh my God.
+Oh, my God.

-So he comes out, he says, You heard it, TJ.
+So he comes out, he says, you heard it, TJ.

 Chris Matthews can't believe it.

-You rude.
+You're rude.

-You major country and so he has to backtrack, start blaming Bush.
+And so he has to backtrack, start blaming Bush.

-It's pretty pretty pretty indicative.
+It's pretty indicative.

-And it covers the gamut.
+It covers the gamut.

-Well, because the the thing is, I mean, he's sitting here running for U.S. Senate here in Connecticut.
+Well, because the thing is, I mean, he's sitting here running for U.S. Senate here in Connecticut.

-And he's telling us out of one thing of his mouth, no, we need to get out of the war in Iraq, we need to get out of Iraq, we need to get out of Iraq.
+And he's telling us out of one side of his mouth, no, we need to get out of the war in Iraq.

 You know, but then he'll address members of our local submarine base or local members of the National Guard.